netskol/gosted/README.md

 # gosted
-Docker image to build GOST engine with openssl and curl
+Docker image to build GOST engine with openssl and curl.